JamesKyburz/graphql2cypher/readme.markdown

 })
 ```

-# reduce to see how it looks check out [fixtures](https://github.com/JamesKyburz/graphql2cypher/blob/master/test/fixtures.js)
+To see how reduce works to see how it looks check out [fixtures](https://github.com/JamesKyburz/graphql2cypher/blob/master/test/fixtures.js),
+It works together with the module [cypherquery](https://github.com/JamesKyburz/cypherquery)

 # relationships, labels and graph